iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `send-nft`

-Sends a NFT to an address.
+Sends an NFT to an address.

 #### Parameters